wofead/C-and-C-/start.md

+# Maybe you should go to library.  #
 Sometimes you will know what you want to be!
 Sometimes you will know what you want to do!
 Sometimes you will know who you want to love!